PRkudupu/Titanic-ML-Disaster/README.md

 * Embarked    -- Where the passenger boarded the Titanic.
 There are 891 records of passengers, out of which 342 survied and 549 who did not survive.
 ### Installation
-<code> git clone https://github.com/PRkudupu/Titanic-ML-Disaster.git  <br>
+<code> git clone https://github.com/PRkudupu/Titanic-ML-Disaster.git  </br>
 cd Titanic-ML-Disaster</code>
 ### Steps
 Data Inspection